 Explain when and how subjects will be compensated.
 Be specific for studies taking place over a long time where compensation is disbursed periodically.

-International Studies: If there are culturally appropriate ways to distribute compensation, please describe here.
+International Studies: If there are culturally appropriate ways to distribute compensation, please describe them here.

 Toggle Item11.0 Benefits of Participation